-Welcome to O’Connor’s Hope Zone24 hour service with trained peer counselors available daily from 3-9pm Arizona time.602-248-TEEN Teen Life-lineMental Health Wellness is a priority for all of us at O’Connor.
-To that end we have compiled a list of information for guidance and support for our students, parents, and our community.
+Welcome to O’Connor’s Hope ZoneTrained peer counselors are available daily from 3-9pm Arizona time.602-248-TEEN Teen Life-line24 hour suicide hotline(480) 784-1500state wide toll free 1-866-205-5229Mental Health Wellness is a priority for all of us at O’Connor.
+To that end, we have compiled a list of information for guidance and support for our students, parents, and our community.
 The links and resources below are designed to provide guidelines for you and your loved ones to get information and to embark on the next steps to get the support you need.
 These resources are not meant to take the place of a skilled mental health professional.

 ***For links that do not open automatically, you will need to copy and paste in a browser for access.

 The series of links will provide information on a number of items including grief and loss, making decisions that will keep you and your peers safe and also how to seek help for yourself and others.

 Coping skill and ResilienceHealthy relationshipsNegative vs. Positive Coping Skills

 Listed below are examples of negative coping skills.
 Circle those that apply to you.

 Lie.
 Ignore the problem.